ArduPilot/ardupilot_wiki/common/source/docs/common-configuring-a-telemetry-radio-using-mission-planner.rst

    Latency" if using a joystick or an android tablet's virtual joystick to manually fly the vehicle.
-Note that information on the radio signal strength (rssi) and error rate is only sent if this parameter is set to it's default, "MAVLink".
+Note that information on the radio signal strength (rssi) and error rate is only sent if this parameter is set to its default, "MAVLink".
 -  **Tx Power** (default 20) : the transmission power where 1=1.3milliWats, 2=1.5mW, 5=3.2mW, 8=6.3mW,11=12.5mW, 14=25mW,
    17=50mW, 20=100mW.
 This should be set to conform with your local